kdlovett/keith-website/about.md

 <link rel="stylesheet" type="text/css"  href="/keiths-site/css/main.css">

-Hello chums!

-I'm a computer science student from the Boston area currently at Boston University.
+Hello, I'm Keith, a computer science student from the Boston area currently at Boston University.

 I like the Sonic the Hedgehog Marble Zone theme.